madjugglers/pattern-book/01_maj_pattern_book.md

   When you think that a juggler is about to move or pass...maybe they even give you the look...you know, the **look**...but then they don't!
 * **inverted.** A moving convention in the weave: forward-on-the-end/backd-through-the-middle
+* **I blame society**.
+An excuse for some juggling failure (usually by Mel).
 * **leader**.
 One who calls out, *jugglers ready: up, down, ...* at the beginning of a pattern.
 * **Mel catch**.
 The act of catching the fat end after a 2.5 triple up.
 * **Mr. Inside/Mr. Outside**.
 The two feeding positions of a doubly-fed weave.
 * **mustard**.
 Energy, power, spice, velocity or chi added to throws.
 As in, your corner passes need more mustard.
 The opposite of mustard is mayonnaise.
 * **NFP**.
 Nice Pass.
+* **No, this is a club**.
+Said while pointing to a juggling club and talking to a curious passer-by who asks about the group, "Is this a club?".
 * **phantom**.
   A feedee place holder who isn't really there.
 A feeder, for example, may feed 2 real feeders and a phantom in a sweep feed: pass-pass-self-pass and repeat.
 * **preverted.** A moving convention in the weave: back-on-the-end/forward-through-the-middle.
 * **run it**.
 Continue juggling for an indefinite number of cycles.
+* **scheisse**.
+An utterance of frustration, possibly by Dan Schuchnect.
 * **straight**.
 A right-to-left or left-to-right pass.
+* **The wind is our friend**.
+An encouraging commentary when juggling outside.
 * **three-count**.
 In Madison, the default passing count between two jugglers.
 Sometimes called the *waltz*.
 * **triple up**.
 The showy last action in a pattern, after the hup, in which each juggler lofts a triple self.